 Allowing the people responsible for carrying out objectives to have a role in setting them.

-Establishing practical and simple goals.
+Establishing practical and SMART district goals.

-Conducting a concrete and periodic review of performance against these goals.
+Conducting a periodic review of performance against these goals.

-SOURCE: MASC
+SOURCE: MASC – Updated 2022

 NOTE: This category is for goals the School Committee sets for its own operations in contrast to goals set for the school district, instruction, etc. The policy may relate to the process of goal setting or may set forth the operational goals established, as in the policy above.